jenispatel1234/Notes-For-LDAP/README.md

 Copy
 Edit
 sudo pam-auth-update
-✔️ Tick: "Create home directory"
+✔️ Tick "Create home directory on login"

-✅ Step 4: Restart service
+🔹 Step 4: Restart name service
 bash
 Copy
 Edit
 sudo systemctl restart nscd
-✅ Step 5: Test user login
+🔹 Step 5: Test login
+Try:

 bash
 Copy
 Edit
 su - ayusuf
+✅ If it logs in and creates a folder /home/ayusuf, everything is working 🎉

+🛠️ Bonus: Automation Scripts
+✳️ activate.sh
-⚙️ Automation Scripts (Optional Bonus) activate.sh → Creates a new user
+This script helps you create a new user fast.

-reset.sh → Resets a user's password

-terminate.sh → Deletes a user permanently
+It asks for full name, username, etc., and then makes .ldif and adds user to LDAP.

+✳️ reset.sh
+This script is for resetting password of a user if they forget it.
+You type username and new password, and it updates LDAP.

+✳️ terminate.sh
+This script deletes a user forever from LDAP.
+Just type the username, and it removes them.

+✅ Summary (in your words)
+I learned how to make a central login system using LDAP

+LDAP server stores all user info

+Client machines connect and allow login from server

+This helps in big networks like Zoo or companies